resolvetechnologies/app/README.md

 - <Transaction Hash 2>

 ## Originality

-- This is an original work by our team.
-We build on top of the following tooling: ...
+This is an original work by our team.
+We build on top of the following tooling:

+- **Next.js**: Next.js, a powerful React framework, served as the foundation for our web-based application, providing us with a robust and efficient platform for creating dynamic user interfaces and seamless client-side rendering.
+- **Solidity**: In the realm of blockchain and decentralized applications, we harnessed the capabilities of Solidity, a specialized programming language.
+With Solidity, we developed smart contracts that power various aspects of our project, ensuring trust, transparency, and secure interactions on blockchain networks.

 ## Bonus